risk-first/website/thinking/Just-Risk.md

 This _hints_ at the fact that at some level it's all about risk:

-## Every Action Attempts to Mitigate Risk
+## Every Action Attempts to Manage Risk

-The reason you are _taking_ an action is to mitigate a risk.
+The reason you are _taking_ an action is to manage a risk.
 For example:

- - If you're coding up new features in the software, this is mitigating [Feature Risk](../risks/Feature-Risk.md) (which we'll explore in more detail later).
+ - If you're coding up new features in the software, this is managing [Feature Risk](../risks/Feature-Risk.md) (which we'll explore in more detail later).
- - If you're getting a business sign-off for something, this is mitigating the risk of everyone not agreeing on a course of action (a [Coordination Risk](../risks/Coordination-Risk.md)).
+ - If you're getting a business sign-off for something, this is managing the risk of everyone not agreeing on a course of action (a [Coordination Risk](../risks/Coordination-Risk.md)).
- - If you're writing a specification, then that's mitigating the type of "Incorrect Implementation Risk" we saw in the last section.
+ - If you're writing a specification, then that's managing the type of "Incorrect Implementation Risk" we saw in [Development Process](Development-Process.md).

 ## Every Action Has Attendant Risk